 Many of his sculptures have a rather airy appearance and some of them are shown as if fixed in a movement or are positioned in groups, remarkable features for a self-taught artist.

 The garden also has stand alone mosaic decorated panels.
-Van den Brink would use all kinds of small colourful items and gadgets in the mosaics, which he as a market trader easily and cheaply could obtain in large quantities.
+Van den Brink would use all kinds of small colorful items and gadgets in the mosaics, which he as a market trader easily and cheaply could obtain in large quantities.

 Large parts of the garden's surface have been covered mosaic-like with large plates.